 Driving Profits Via Complaint Handling

-Or if you're already a CCW Digital member, sign in below to download.
-Sign In to Watch Become a member to Watch
+Or, if you're already a CCW Digital member, sign in below to view.

 Most executives view complaint handing as a costly nuisance.
 As a result, the process is resource starved and gets little respect within the organization.

 However, a best practice complaint system not only retains customers and minimizes bad publicity such as the “United Breaks Guitars” video, but can foster Chief Marketing Officer support by producing huge amounts of positive word of mouth and an actionable Voice of the Customer.